kodefuguru/SDataCSharpClientLib/README.md

 This repository contains the following

-*	A .NET 3.5 library for consuming [SData](http://sdata.sage.com).
+*	A .NET 4.5.1 library for consuming [SData](http://sdata.sage.com).
 *	A set of unit tests
-*	A WinForms application, which demonstrates various features of the API
+*	A WinForms application demonstrating various features of the API

-For information about the client library and examples on how to use it, check out "Intro to SData CSharp Client Lib.doc" in the [docs](https://github.com/SageScottsdalePlatform/SDataCSharpClientLib/tree/master/docs/) subfolder.
+For information about the client library and examples on how to use it, check out "Intro to SData CSharp Client Lib.doc" in the [docs](https://github.com/kodefuguru/SDataCSharpClientLib/tree/master/docs/) subfolder.

-Also, keep an eye on the [Wiki](https://github.com/SageScottsdalePlatform/SDataCSharpClientLib/wikis) for up-to-date information.
+Also, keep an eye on the [Wiki](https://github.com/kodefuguru/SDataCSharpClientLib/wikis) for up-to-date information.

 ## Examples